 Communication Most of our communication with families will be done either electronically or will be posted on our website on your Child's page or the Resource Tab, each a password-protected section of our website.
 In order to access that information, you will need to be logged into the website.
 Grades and comments, as well as advisor letters, will be found in these secure locations.
 Please see this video to set up your website login, if you have not already.
 You can then visit the resource tile called "Using my TA" to help your new student set up their login.

 If you need help with English, please email or call us for assistance.

-Orientation Each international student has one or more Global Partners, returning students who have volunteered to come early and help you at International Orientation.
+Orientation Each new international student has one or more Global Partners, returning students who have volunteered to come early for International Orientation on September 5 to help you.
 They will email you sometime over the summer to say hello and introduce themselves.
 Please reply to your Global Partner when you receive their email.

 Questions Any questions you have about preparing for school, including financial accounts, academics, dormitory life, and the start of school should be directed to Steve Downes or Rick DaSilva.
 They will be able to help you in most cases, and if needed, will forward your email to the correct school office.
 Mr. Downes and Mr. DaSilva are the main points of contact for international students and parents from your enrollment through the start of school, and they will be central to many aspects of school life after that.
 Click here to view answers to common questions regarding Tabor's Fall Reopening Plan.